- 1 Preface

 Since the same rating system should be used in all chapters, for the sake of brevity the same sentence could be used in “Methods” for all manuscripts, because the rating system will be described in details in the Preface of the book:

-“The studies were rated according to the level of evidence and the strength of recommendations graded according to a system used earlier modified from the Oxford Centre for Evidence-based Medicine .”
+“The studies were rated according to the level of evidence and the strength of recommendations graded according to a system used in the EAU guidelines modified from the Oxford Centre for Evidence-based Medicine .”

 Technical University of Munich